After you apply for a Temporary event notice

 - contact the relevant consultees, including Essex Police, to confirm they have received your application

-- with the Police and Environmental Health.
-They have three working days to put forward any objections
+- the consultees have three working days to put forward any objections

 If you do not hear from us after three working days after submitting your application, you can consider that we have accepted your application.